 What is the Health and Safety Executive (HSE)?

 The Health and Safety at Work Act of 1974 was created by the Health and Safety Executive (HSE).
 It’s a national, independently operated watchdog agency in the UK.
 The purpose of the organisation is to act as the United Kingdom’s national health and safety regulator.

 The HSE is tasked with enforcing legislation that’s tailored to prevent workplace accidents, illnesses, injuries and fatalities.
 Plus, the organisation provides guidance on how to remain compliant with health and safety regulations.
 It does so by giving no-cost resources and updates on the most recent changes in HSE guidelines.

 It is also in charge of:

 - Conducting relevant health and safety research

 - Enforcing healthier, safer job practices by assisting business owners and workers

 - Ensuring that compliance is maintained with all current health and safety regulations

-The objective of the HSE is to make sure that health and safety rules are simple and easy to follow.
+The objective of the HSE is to make sure that health and safety rules are simple and easy for organisations and their staff to follow.